sul-dlss/SearchWorks/README.md

 ## Getting data in development

-Once you have Solr running you can load fixture data using `rake searchworks:fixtures`
+Once you have Solr running you can load fixture data using `bin/rails searchworks:fixtures` We have included fixture files in the `spec/fixtures/solr_documents` directory.

+If you want to add other documents you can add the identifiers into `FixtureHarvester`.
+This will download more yml files to the fixture folder.
+Run `bin/rails searchworks:fixtures` again to reindex.
+Please submit your changes and the new yaml files via a pull request.
+Please use this judiciously as adding many fixtures may add unnecessary complexity and size to the codebase.

 ## "Logging in" as a User in development